Smoke Bomb Safety Guide: How to Use Them Safely

 Ignition and Holding Technique

-This is where most minor incidents happen - not from the smoke itself, but from hesitation, poor grip, or an awkward hold.
+This is where most minor incidents happen — not from the smoke itself, but from hesitation, poor grip, or an awkward hold.
 Walk through this once before your session so it is automatic.
+For the full ATF-compliant procedure, see our ATF compliance & ignition guide.

 Step 1 — Position Yourself